ikem-krueger/ikem-krueger.github.io/_drafts/2019-02-10-taming-asus-x59gl.md

 The Intel Pentium T3200 is one of the worse cpus.

-It has no SpeedStep, and a mini cache.
+It has no SpeedStep, and L3 cache of 1MB.
 Both leads to a mediocre performance.

 I checked what CPU upgrade were possible.
 The PGA478 socket allowed any Intel Core 2 Duo/Quad.